Swetko/cse573/INSTALL.md

 The first time you connect, it should ask if you want to install the Nvidia driver, which you do.
 If you don't see a prompt when you first connect, restart the server (stop/start on the cloud console, or "sudo reboot" in the terminal), wait a minute or so, and reconnect.

 #### Login as root ####
 Most of the things you will run on the server require root access to work properly.
-The simplest way to do this is to just login as the root user:
+The simplest way to do this is to just login as the root user each time you connect to the server:
 ```
 sudo -i passwd # Set this to whatever you want
 su